 The event triggered measurement reporting delay, measured without L3 filtering shall be less than T Identify, E-UTRAN TDD defined in clauses 9.4.3.2 and 9.4.3.3 without DRX and with DRX, respectively.
 When L3 filtering is used, an additional delay can be expected.

-If a cell which has been detectable at least for the time period TIdentify, E-UTRAN TDD becomes undetectable for a period ≤ 5 seconds and then the cell becomes detectable again and triggers an event as per TS 38.331 [2], the event triggered measurement reporting delay shall be less than TMeasure, E-UTRAN TDD provided the timing to that cell has not changed more than 50 Ts while measurement gap has not been available and the L3 filter has not been used.
+If a cell which has been detectable at least for the time period TIdentify, E-UTRAN TDD becomes undetectable for a period ≤ 5 seconds and then the cell becomes detectable again and triggers an event as per TS 38.331 [2], the event triggered measurement reporting delay shall be less than TMeasure, E-UTRAN TDD provided the timing to that cell has not changed more than 50 Ts while measurement gap or NCSG has not been available and the L3 filter has not been used.

+9.4.3.5 Scheduling Availability During NR − E-UTRAN TDD measurements with NCSG

+[When UE supports simultaneousRxTxInterBandENDC for a band combination, no scheduling restriction is applicable to NR − E-UTRAN TDD measurements with NCSG in this band combination; otherwise UE is not expected to transmit PUCCH/PUSCH/SRS on all symbols within NCSG ML.]

 --- end of change #15: 9.4 ---